-If you ask me, most teens have not been affected too greatly by COVID-19, especially when comparing them to those who are older than them.
+If you ask me, most teens have not been affected too greatly by COVID-19, especially compared to those who are older than them.
 However, that doesn’t mean that teens’ lives have not been changed.
 Some have lost family members to the illness and most have had to put a pause on their education and social lives.
 And yes, while it is comforting to know that all your friends are in the same boat, it still doesn’t mean that anyone knows how to deal with this difficult time.
 With schools being closed, plans being cancelled, and teens being homebound, it is becoming increasingly difficult to cope with the effects of COVID-19, especially as many are choosing to not return to schools for the safety of themselves and others.
 I am just like you, confused on how to adapt to the “new normal” and working to figure it out.
 Nevertheless, I can compose a few ways for teens (and adults) to survive COVID-19 and the tiresome circumstances that follow.

 The majority of teens have experienced let downs again and again these last few months.
 Birthday parties are being cancelled, travel plans put on hold, even the slight excitement that comes with back-to-school time has been dulled down.
 The best we can do in these times, is to look at the positives and try to make necessary changes to our lives that will uplift us.